 Amazon is also harnessing the power of the IoT to enhance its delivery service.
 Rather than traditional ground or air shipping, customers will receive their packages via interconnected, unmanned drones in 30 minutes or less.
 The new service, known as Amazon Prime Air, is already available in 27 cities across the United States and in some parts of the UK.

 A 2014 McKinsey & Company report found that over a quarter of respondents prioritize Internet connectivity as a more important feature than engine power or fuel efficiency.
 Car manufacturers can utilize the IoT to address these new demands and completely redesign the customer experience.

 Internet connectivity combined with apps like Spotify and Netflix make in-vehicle entertainment a fully integrated and seamless experience.
-Manufacturer-provided subscription services such as GM’s OnStar also provide new way for automakers to engage with customers, and could become a major source of recurring revenue.
+Manufacturer-provided subscription services such as GM’s OnStar also provide a new way for automakers to engage with customers and could become a major source of recurring revenue.
 Connectivity could also create new revenue streams for telecommunications providers who can charge drivers for mobile data access.
-According to a report from SNS Research, revenues from connected car services are expected to top $40 billion in the next five years.

 Car insurance companies are also utilizing the IoT to provide enhanced services to its best customers.
 Driving trackers enable insurance companies to monitor a customer’s habits and offer discounts for safe driving.

 The concept of the “smart home” is already beginning to take hold through devices like remotely controllable alarm systems, automatically dimming lights and smart appliances.
 WIRED says filling a home with smart devices is “just the start”.
 At the 2015 Consumer Electronics Show, Samsung CEO B.K.
 Yoon went as far as boldly claiming that 90% of the company’s products would be connected to the Internet by 2017.